Chinese tennis star Peng Shuai tells Olympic officials she's 'safe' in Beijing home | CBC Sports

 Chinese tennis player Peng Shuai has taken part in a 30-minute video call from Beijing with International Olympic Committee officials and told them she was safe and well, the Olympic body said on Sunday.

 The call came amid growing global alarm over Peng.
-Her appearance at a youth tennis event Sunday in Beijing and social media posts on her behalf did not fully convince people outside China that she has freedom to act, after she alleged a sexual assault against a former leading Communist Party official.
+Her appearance at a youth tennis event on Sunday in Beijing and social media posts on her behalf did not fully convince people outside China that she has freedom to act, after she alleged she was sexually assaulted by a former leading Communist Party official.

 Peng "thanked the IOC for its concern about her well-being," the Switzerland-based Olympic body said in a statement.